scoconno/scoconno.github.io/mind/personal2/notes.md

 This proposal seems plausible if we notice a difference between two types of memories.
 First, there are *factual memories*.
 These are memories that some event occurred.
 They can be shared by several people, e.g., many remember President Obama’s inauguration in 2008 and many remember President Obama handing over the reigns of power to President Trump in 2016.

 Factual memories, memories that many can share, differ from *personal memories*.
 These are the memories of experiencing the event itself.
-Such memories cannot be shared by many people because personal experiences, are, well, personal.
+Such memories cannot be shared by many people because personal experiences are, well, personal.
 For example, only President Obama has the personal memory of *being inaugurated* at his 2008 inauguration.
 Only he knows what it was like for *him* to be inaugurated (even though many (factually) remember that he was inaugurated).
 Similarly, only President Obama can have a personal memory of being the one handing over the reigns of power to President Trump (although many have the factual memory of that same event).

 ![image](leo.jpg)

-So, consider the image of Leonardo Di Caprio.
+So, consider this image of Leonardo Di Caprio.
 Locke proposed that the famous actor is identical to that young boy because he has personal memories of what that boy experienced.
 If, for instance, the younger Leo spilled a drink during his first audition, only the adult Leo has the personal memory of the younger Leo's experiences.
 Of course, many others could have a factual memory of that event.
 But only the adult Leo remembers what it was like to be that younger Leo experiencing the spill.
 On this view, then, you are identical to your younger self because only you have the personal memories of what that younger person experienced.

 ## Objections to Version 1